Xinglab/SQUID/README.md

 		s1_1.fq[:s1_2.fq][,s1_1.fq[:s2_2.fq],...].
 The raw sequencing reads in fasta or fastq format that is required to call kallisto to calculate RPKM values, otherwise, cufflinks will be called
 	--index:
 		The path to the kallisto index that is required to run kallisto from raw reads.
 Without index provided, cufflinks will be called to calculate RPKM value
+	--l:
+		Estimated average fragment length.
+The parameter to run kallisto with default value of 200
+	--s:
+		Estimated standard deviation of fragment length.
+The parameter to run kallisto with default value of 100
 	--lib:
 		The library type with choices of unstrand/first/second.
 The details are explained in the parameter of library-type in tophat2.
 The default is unstrand
 	--read: